For a proper understanding of diabetic health, you need to compare with an average healthy individual (a person without diabetes).

 Pre-meal blood glucose number (before lunch & dinner)

-- For a normally healthy individual, the blood sugar levels should maintain between 82 to 110 mg/dL (4.4 to 6.1 mmol/L).
+- For normal healthy individuals, blood sugar levels should be maintained between 82 to 110 mg/dL (4.4 to 6.1 mmol/L).

-- For people with diabetes, the blood sugar number should manage between 90 and 130 mg/dL (5 mmol/L to 7.2 mmol/L).
+- For people with diabetes, the blood sugar number should be between 90 and 130 mg/dL (5 mmol/L to 7.2 mmol/L).

-Blood glucose rises to its peak for a few hours after you eat (not only for people with diabetes also for non-diabetics).
+Blood glucose rises to its peak for a few hours after you eat (not only for people with diabetes but also for non-diabetics).

 Just before bedtime